 Finding suspicious lumps, bumps, or changes does not mean you have cancer – the American Cancer Society states that most breast biopsy results do not detect cancer.
 Breast changes happen for all kinds of reasons: menstrual cycles, birth control pills, pregnancy, aging and menopause.

 Be more attentive to lumps that are harder than other parts of your breast.
 Be on the lookout for hard and painless lumps, or any spots that are unusual to your touch.
+If you are breastfeeding, a lump can indicate a blocked milk duct and be a symptom of mastitis, a common condition that occurs when the breast tissue becomes inflamed.

 Size does not matter, nor does it indicate if a cancer is minor or severe.
 Any changes in known lumps, or breast skin or nipples should be checked out by a doctor.